Pictor constellation lies in the southern sky. Its name is Latin for “painter,” but the constellation really represents the painter’s easel.

 δ Pictoris (Delta Pictoris)

 Delta Pictoris has the stellar classification B3III.
-It has an apparent visual magnitude of 4.72 and is approximately 1,655 light years distant from the Sun.
+It has an apparent magnitude of 4.72 and is approximately 1,655 light years distant from the Sun.
 The star is classified as a Beta Lyrae variable, a close binary star that exhibits variations in luminosity because the two components periodically block each other’s light as they orbit.
 Delta Pictoris varies from magnitude 4.59 to 4.8 over a period of 40.08 hours.

-Kapteyn’s Star, first catalogued by the Dutch astronomer Jacobus Kapteyn in 1898, is a red dwarf belonging to the spectral class M1 with an apparent visual magnitude of 8.853.
+Kapteyn’s Star, first catalogued by the Dutch astronomer Jacobus Kapteyn in 1898, is a red dwarf belonging to the spectral class M1 with an apparent magnitude of 8.853.
 The star is only 12.76 light years distant from Earth.
 It can be seen through binoculars or a small telescope.

 At the time of discovery, the star had the highest proper motion of any star known, more than 8 seconds of arc per year.
 After the discovery of Barnard’s Star in Ophiuchus constellation in 1916, Kapteyn’s Star dropped to second place.